d2alphame/derml/README.md

 	use-double-quotes-separator[] : "first", "second", "third"
 ```

+#### Separating array elements with spaces
 There's a special case of assigning to an array while using the 'space' as the separator for the elements.
 Here's an
 example of that.
-Use '@' to assign the elements to the array separating the elements with spaces.
+Prepend '@' to the name of the array to separate its elements with spaces.
 Everything not whitespace, would belong to an element.
 For example
 ```
 	# This array has 4 elements in it
-	space-separated[] @ 1 2 3 elements
+	@space-separated 1 2 3 elements

 	# This is an array with 2 elements.
-	names[] @ toph beifong
+	@names toph beifong
 ```
+Note the removal of the square brackets from the array's name.

 ## Sections
 Use colon followed immediately by a section name to specify a section.
 The section name follows the same rules for naming keys.